 Full-time, tenure-track faculty members interested in teaching an Honors Course are invited to complete the following forms (see links below).
 One form (Master Form) is for first-time submissions (or for honors courses which have been offered for five years) whereas the other form (Semester Offering) is completed once a course has been approved as an honors course and is ready to be offered for a specific term.
 Note that all honors courses fall under the Creative & Critical Thinking, University Student Learning Outcome.
 Therefore, all courses approved as honors courses must include learning objectives derived with Critical Thinking in mind (for more information on this, see the Master Form).
 Further note that upper-division courses submitted for consideration must be approved through the general education committee before it can be considered for honors designation.

 The master form can be completed and submitted at any time for review and pre-approval to be kept on file by the Dean of the University Honors Program.
 The form will only need to be resubmitted if there is a significant change to a course such as different instructor, different syllabus/course content, or different instructional method; however, it must be renewed every five years.

-Prior to completing the Honors Master Course Proposal, please be sure to review the program's mission and student learning outcomes in the 2013 - 2014 Course Catalogue on p.
-53 as a guideline for your course in addition to the following criteria concerning Honors courses:
+Prior to completing the Honors Master Course Proposal, please be sure to review the program's mission and student learning outcomes in the Course Catalog beginning on page 48 as a guideline for your course in addition to the following criteria concerning Honors courses:

-Courses do not qualify as Honors courses simply by adding work for students on top of what is required in non-Honors courses; instead, Honors courses aim to enhance students' scholarly experiences.
+Courses do not qualify as Honors courses simply by adding work for students on top of what is required in non-Honors courses; instead, Honors courses aim to enhance students' academic experiences.